Frizlab/BSONSerialization/Readme.md

 All types in this specification, including deprecated ones are supported.

-## To do
+## To Do
-- Allow direct serialization of `Data` object instead of having to use the `MongoBinary` type
+- [ ] Allow direct serialization of `Data` object instead of having to use the `MongoBinary` type
-- Allow serializing Int64 or Int32 to Int directly, depending on the platform
+- [ ] Allow serializing Int64 or Int32 to Int directly, depending on the platform
-- Xcode target for an iOS Framework
+- [ ] Xcode target for an iOS Framework

 I’ll work seriously on the project if it gains enough attention.
 Feel free to open issues, I’ll do my best to answer.